-Fresh nectarines are baked in a sweet cinnamon honey sauce then topped with vanilla ice cream & drizzled with all those sweet pan juices!
-They’re simple to make, decadent & the best summer dessert!
+Fresh nectarines baked in a sweet cinnamon honey sauce & topped with creamy vanilla ice cream!
+These baked nectarines are the best summer dessert & only 4 ingredients!

 I can’t get enough of these baked nectarines during summer!
-They’re sweet, decadent, super easy to make and basically everything I love about summer!
-Fresh ripe nectarines are glazed with a simple cinnamon honey sauce then baked until bubbly and topped with a scoop of creamy vanilla ice cream!
-(OMG my mouth is watering just thinking about them…) They’re then drizzled with all those yummy pan juices making an irresistible dessert that’s perfect for summer!
+They’re sweet, decadent, so easy to make and the best part – only 4 ingredients!
+Fresh nectarines are glazed with a sweet cinnamon honey sauce then baked until bubbly and topped with a scoop of creamy vanilla ice cream!
+(OMG my mouth is watering just thinking about them…)

 Ingredients For Baked Nectarines

 Nectarines: Ripe or slightly underripe nectarines work the best!
 (Overripe nectarines will become mushy after baking.)

 Honey: Any type of honey works!
 You’ll need a ¼ cup of honey for the base of your sauce.

 Cinnamon: Used ground cinnamon for the best results.